-Just outside of Akureyri city you will find a Christmas House in Hrafnagil in Eyjafjörður fjord.
-It is a must visit while in this area.
+Just outside of Akureyri town in North-Iceland, you will find a Christmas House - Jólahúsið - in Hrafnagil in Eyjafjörður fjord.
+It is a must-visit while in this area.
 It is ever so lovely, like a magical world.
-Last time I visited it was in August and the temperature was 20 degrees C so it was quite strange entering the Christmas House.
+And it is very much loved by the locals, me included :)

 You cannot see her that well but I put my camera inside her cave and got a bit startled when I looked at her photo ;) She is the mother of the Icelandic Yule Lads and eats children who behave badly.